software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 </plugin>
 ```

-If we run the `./mvnw test` command in Git Bash, we run our tests and JaCoCo will generate a code coverage report.
-Once the command has finished successfully, the code coverage report can be found as an `index.html` file in the `target/site/jacoco`.
+If we run the `./mvnw test` command in Git Bash, our tests are executed and JaCoCo will generate a _code coverage report_.
+Once the command has finished successfully, the code coverage report can be found as an `index.html` file in the `target/site/jacoco` folder.
 Open the `index.html` file in a web browser.

 For the authentication-example project, the report looks like this:

 ![JaCoCo](/assets/jacoco-overall.png)

 The "Cov" column determines the _percentage of lines covered by the tests_.
+Bigger the number, better the coverage.

 If we click a package name, we see the classes in the package.
 By clicking a class name, we see the methods of the class.
-By clicking a method we see the methods implementation as code.
+By clicking a method we see the method's implementation as code.
 For example the `createMessage` method looks the following:

 ![JaCoCo](/assets/jacoco-class.png)